Mappets/backend/README.md

 Create a virtualenv to start the settings.
 Install if you don't have using the following commands: `sudo apt install python-virtualenv` and `sudo apt-get install python3-venv`.

-Create the local virtualenv: `python3 -m env env`
+Create the local virtualenv: `python3 -m venv env`

 Activate the virtualenv: `source env/bin/activate`